 The United States Forest Service has monitored the nation's forests through the FIA Program since 1929, with an annualized state inventory system implemented in 1998 [70].
 On average there is one permanent FIA plot per 2,428 ha of land in the United States classified as forested.
 Each FIA plot consists of four 7.2m fixed-radius subplots in which measurements are made of all trees >12.7cm dbh [70].
 We used data from the most recent full plot inventory (2007-2011).
 The FIA plot inventory provides a median of 3 FIA plots per cell using the 64km2 grid.

-We calculated mean basal area (m2 ha-1), stem density (stems ha-1), mean diameter at breast height (cm), and mean biomass (Mg ha-1) for all live trees with dbh greater than 20.32cm (8in).
-Biomass calculations used the same set of allometric regression equations as for the PLSS data [68].
+We calculated mean basal area (m2 ha-1), stem density (stems ha-1), mean diameter at breast height (cm) for all live trees with dbh greater than 20.32cm (8in).
+Biomass calculations (mean biomass: Mg ha-1) used the same set of allometric regression equations as for the PLSS data [68].
+All calculations followed instructions in Woudenberg et al [70] using forested plots only (COND_STATUS_CD 1).

+One critical issue is the reliance on forested condition for the FIA sampling.
+This reduces our capacity to compare forest state between PLS and FIA cover in regions with historical prairie and savanna coverage regionally, that now are patches of closed canopy forest among a largely agricultural landscape.
+In addition, it may result in the overestimation of modern density, basal area and biomass at the mesoscale in these same regions by drawing from a sample biased specifically towards regions with > 10% forest cover [70], however, the 10% cover theshold is fairly low, but more likely in line with "open forest" [69] than savanna.

 Gridding and Analysing PLSS and FIA Data

-Spatial maps of stem density, basal area and biomass were generated by averaging all PLSS point or FIA plot estimates within a 64km2 raster cell.
+Maps of stem density, basal area and biomass were generated by averaging all PLSS point or FIA plot estimates within a 64km2 raster cell.
 Differences in sampling design between PLSS and FIA data combined with spatially structured forest heterogeneity will affect the partitioning of within-cell versus between-cell variance, but not the expected estimates.
 Most 64km2 cells have one or a few intensively sampled FIA plots.
 Therefore at this scale of aggregation, the low density of FIA plots in heterogeneous forests could result in high within-cell variance and high between-cell variability.
 For the PLSS plotless (point based) estimates, stem density estimates are sensitive to trees close to the plot center.
 Point-level estimates with very high stem densities can skew the rasterized values, and it is difficult to distinguish artifacts from locations truly characterized by high densities.
 To accommodate points with exceptionally high densities we carry all values through the analysis, but exclude the top 2.5 percentile when reporting means and standard deviations in our analysis.
 PLS-based estimates are highly variable from point to point due to the small sample size, but have low variance among 64 km2 raster cells due to the uniform sampling pattern of the data.
 Thus within-cell variance is expected to be high for the PLSS point data, but spatial patterns are expected to be robust at the cell level.
 The base raster and all rasterized data are available as Supplement 3.

 Standard statistical analysis of the gridded data, including correlations, paired t-tests and regression, was carried out in R [61], and is documented in supplementary material that includes a subset of the raw data to allow reproducibility.
 Analysis and presentation uses elements from the following R packages: cluster [71], ggplot2 [72,73], gridExtra [74], igraph [75], mgcv [76], plyr [77], raster [78], reshape2 [79], rgdal [62], rgeos [80], sp [81,82], and spdep [83].